 What is Reddit?

-This might be because Reddit isn’t exactly like traditional social media platforms.
-Reddit is a bit like a hybrid of social media and forums.
-There are thousands of communities, endless conversations and a lot of genuine human connections taking place.
+It may be because Reddit isn’t a traditional social media platform.
+It's more a hybrid of social media and forums.
+But whether it's purebred social media or not, there are thousands of communities, countless conversations, and an untold measure of genuine human connection taking place.

-- Users don’t build profiles as such, they just create an account and start posting content (like articles, images, videos, and text posts) or comments
+- Users don’t build profiles.
+They create an account and start posting content (like articles, images, videos, and text posts) or comments

-- The site is broken up into ‘subreddits’ – think of them like Facebook groups or hashtags, a way to group content around a specific topic.
-Users will join or subscribe to subreddits so they can see and share content about the things that they’re most interested in.
-You can get everything from “r/funny” and “r/news” to “r/lifehacks” (teaching ‘uncommon solutions to common problems’) and “r/BikiniBottomTwitter” (where users share Spongebob Squarepants memes…).
-Some subreddits have a small collection of subscribers, some have 20 million!
+- The site is broken up into ‘subreddits’ – a way to group content around a specific topic.
+Users join or subscribe to subreddits so they can see and share content about the things that they’re most interested in.
+You can get everything from “r/funny” and “r/news” to “r/lifehacks” and “r/BikiniBottomTwitter” (where users share SpongeBob SquarePants memes!)
+Some subreddits have a small collection of subscribers and some have 20 million!

 What to consider before posting your content on Reddit

-This means you should focus on authenticity and honesty by sharing content in a way that is genuinely and primarily intended to give the audience value – not to benefit you.
+This means you should focus on authenticity by sharing content in a way that is genuine and primarily intended to give the audience value – not to benefit you.

-Reddit can be a harsh place, so approaching it the wrong way could see you rejected by the subreddits you are part of or receiving negative attention for your brand.
-Be careful!
+Reddit can be a harsh place, so approaching it in the wrong way could see you rejected by the subreddits you are part of, or on the receiving end of negative attention for your brand.
+So be careful!

 How to repurpose content for Reddit

 So, how do you repurpose content to Reddit in a way that gives the audience value and isn’t forcing your content on them?
-I’ve got 5 ideas you can try:
+Here are 5 ideas to try:

-Share a clip of your podcast or video in which you are discussing a certain topic.
-Explain that you’re happy to answer questions about it and that you want to give people the chance to dive deeper into the discussion on Reddit.
+- Share a clip of your podcast or video where you are discussing a certain topic.
+Explain that you’re happy to answer questions about it and that you want to give people the chance to dive deeper into the discussion.

-Share funny content like bloopers or outtakes.
-I’ve written a guide to repurposing your bloopers before, if you need some pointers!
-This kind of content is relatable, encourages engagement (either from people laughing at you or giving others the chance to share their own mistakes!), and is an inoffensive way of sharing your content with a big audience.
+- Share funny content like bloopers or outtakes.
+We have a guide to repurposing your bloopers if you need a few pointers!
+This kind of content is relatable, encourages engagement (either from people laughing at you or giving others the chance to share their own mistakes!), and is an inoffensive way of sharing your content with a wide audience.

-Ask people what they would like to see discussed on a podcast, video, or blog post.
-E.g. “Which movies would you want to hear about on a horror movie review podcast?”
-In other words, use Reddit as a platform to start discussions and ‘repurpose’ those discussions into new, fresh content.
+- Ask people what they would like to see discussed on a podcast, video, or blog post.
+Use Reddit as a platform to start discussions and repurpose those discussions into new, fresh content.

-Repurpose your blog post and social media images onto Reddit and break your long-form content down into snackable, bitesize content which is perfect for Reddit.
+Repurpose your blog post and social media images onto Reddit and break your long-form work down into bitesize content.
 When people are scrolling through their feed, an eye-catching image is more likely to make them stop and pay attention than a few lines of text.
-You could even consider repurposing a video, podcast episode or blog post into an infographic and share that on Reddit.
+You could even consider repurposing a video, podcast episode, or blog post into an infographic and share that on Reddit.

-If you have an established following already, you could end up having your own dedicated subreddit where your fans gather and discuss your content.
-You could create it yourself and have it as a sort of dedicated forum for your fans or it could be a kind of fan page.
+If you already have an established following, you could end up with your own dedicated subreddit, where your audience gathers to discuss your content.
+You could create it yourself and have it as a dedicated forum for your followers.